supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/video_data/README.md

 ### Settings:

-- **Select project** - select project that will be used in data transformation processes:
+- **Select project** - select a project that will be used in data transformation processes:
-    - `Project` - select project
+    - `Project` - select a project
     - `Select all datasets` - if this option is enabled, all datasets from the selected project will be used
     - `Dataset` - select one or more datasets from the selected project
 - **Classes** - select classes that will be used in data transformation processes.